|

 Martha Stewart name.
 They've also removed her picture from many of their

+products and most pages of their web site.
 By distancing themselves too far from Ms. Stewart, MSO risks

 alienating the very enthusiastic fan base that have stood beside her